 It is not altogether forbidden for good willed non-Catholics to pray or offer sacrifices to God, even if they do not yet know Him, so long as they are doing so for the purpose of obtaining the truth and contrition for their sins, and ready to accept correction for any false notions they may have about Him when the truth is made manifest.

 Remember that in receiving what he prayed for, Cornelius did not effect a change in God's will or action, but God simply put into effect what He had eternally foreknown in view of Cornelius' humility.
-It is by God's mercy that He not only gave Cornelius this grace, but that He deigned to answer his prayers, by sending St. Peter and freely offering the gift of sanctifying grace through baptism.
+It is by God's mercy that He not only gave Cornelius this grace, but that He deigned to answer his prayers, by sending St. Peter and freely offering the gift of faith by his words and sanctifying grace through baptism.

 Pope Julius III, Council of Trent, Session 14, Chapter 1: "[...]
 Peter, the prince of the apostles, recommending penitence to sinners who were about to be initiated by baptism, said; Do penance, and be baptized every one you."

 The prayers and penance performed by a good willed person before he has entered the true faith, while they do not merit eternal rewards, nevertheless may pertain to the prevenient grace of God and help to establish and strengthen the dispositions necessary for a soul to enter into justification.